hirokoymj/gcp-study-note/PCB/Exam-topic/README.md

 ## Q12

+- Spanner with Autoscaler
 - The question is about which factors determine the cost of running Spanner.
-They include region vs. multi-region, compute unit (nodes or processing units), how much storage and how much backup space.
+They include **region vs. multi-region**, **compute unit** (nodes or processing units), how much **storage** and how much **backup space**.
 - Parent-child table relationships: table interleaving and foreign keys.
 - Using interleaved tables can help speed up queries
 - https://cloud.google.com/spanner/docs/schema-and-data-model#parent-child
 - https://cloud.google.com/spanner/docs/autoscaling-overview
+  > When you create a Cloud Spanner instance, you choose the number of compute capacity nodes or processing units to serve your data.
+However, if the workload of an instance changes, Cloud Spanner doesn't automatically adjust the size of the instance.
+This document introduces the Autoscaler tool

 ## Q15